-The Colorado Gun Dog Association schedules one Snake Avoidance Course per year, usually the first Saturday of June.
-Our snake handler, Robert Hemmenway, goes to great lengths to bring rattlesnakes from Texas for this one-day event.
-The CGDA organizes the venue, the entries plus all the help as a club.
+The Colorado Gun Dog Association schedules one Snake Avoidance Course per year.
+This year our event will be held on June 1st, 2024.
+Our snake handler, Robert Hemmenway, goes to great lengths to bring live diamondback rattlesnakes from Texas for this one-day event.
+The CGDA organizes the venue, the entries plus all the help of club members.
+Logistics do not permit us to hold this event in more than one location.
 We are not a business but have been hosting snake avoidance training for over 20 years.
 This is a big event because we educate hundreds of dogs that day.
-If you are interested in this training for your dog/s send us an email at: Snakeavoidance@coloradogundog.org requesting to be included on our notification list .
-Hopefully you can participate in the next CGDA Snake Avoidance Course, tentatively June 1st, 2024.
+All dog breeds and sizes welcome.
+There is plenty of room for more dogs.

 You may be wondering what exactly a Snake Avoidance Course is and what will happen to your dog.
 Professional snake handler Robert Hemmenway from Texas has 'desnaked' thousands of dogs over many years and will conduct the clinic sponsored by the Colorado Gun Dog Association, a pointing dog club.
 Rattlesnakes have the ability to rotate fangs very quickly after losing them, so Robert uses a clipping method to keep the old fang partially in place and milking the venom in the process.
 The possibility of venom extracting from that portion of the fang is extremely low and their mouth is humanely taped for further safety.
 Robert has never had an adverse incident related to a snake bite.